sara-sabr/safer-lab/README.md

 ### Goal 4 - User Experience

-The lab user experience must be simple and clear to all parties without requiring a lawyer to truely understand what the policy or MOU states.
+The lab user experience must be simple and clear to all parties without requiring specialized knowledge to truely understand what the policy or MOU states.

 ## Inventory